athms/many-item-choice/README.md

 **1. Fitting the individual models:**

-To fit the individual models (PSM, IAM, and GLAM) for one subject in one choice set size, run:
+To fit the three model types (PSM, IAM, and GLAM) for one subject in one choice set size, run:

 ```bash
 cd src